ahmadOwais/uploadfile/README.md

 # uploadfile

 ## Description:
 Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications.
 All configuration is done by annotations.
 You don’t need a single XML configuration file.
-Here we use in memoru H2 db.
+Here we use in memory H2 db.

 ## System Requirement :
 JAVA 1.8 Spring Boot 1.5.1 H2 db Hybernate Spring Security